prannoymulmi/Brute-force-protection/README.md

 * How to configure a custom logger in Json in python <a href=https://pypi.org/project/python-json-logger/> Json Logger</a>.
 * Biryukov, A., Dinu, D. and Khovratovich, D., 2016, March.
 Argon2: new generation of memory-hard functions for password hashing and other applications.
 In 2016 IEEE European Symposium on Security and Privacy (EuroS&P) (pp. 292-302).
 IEEE.
 * Oauth.net.
 (2020).
 OAuth 2.0 — OAuth. [online] Available at: https://oauth.net/2/.
+* Checking for breached passwords using K-anonymity <a href=https://sanatinia.medium.com/securely-check-if-a-password-is-compromised-in-python-be74bf52b0cc> Checking Breached Passwords</a>.